 Step 2: Execute an "Iron Swing"

 As you swing, rotate your torso, keeping your rhythm smooth.
-A common error is trying to generate driver-like speed.
+Avoid trying to generate driver-like speed.
 A 4 hybrid responds best to a controlled, powerful swing, not brute force.
 Trust that the club will get the ball up and out there for you.

 Step 3: Common Mistakes to Sidestep